-For those of us who have long fought this important battle, we know that it is not only abortion that we protest.
-Connected to the abortion issue is a web of other nefarious practices that make up what has been aptly called the culture of death.
+As the anniversary of Roe v.
+Wade approaches on January 22, those who have long fought the important battle against abortion know that it is not only this issue that must be protested.
+Connected to abortion is a web of other nefarious practices that make up what has been aptly called the culture of death.

 If we are to be consistent with the pro-life ethos, we must oppose all kinds of sexual immorality that conspire against marriage and the family.
 As Pope Pius XII declared, “Marriage alone safeguards the dignity of husband and wife and their good estate, and is of its nature the only guarantee of the children’s well-being.”
 To defend life we must uphold the sacred covenant of marriage.

 We must also oppose contraception.
 It denies the primary purpose of marriage, which is procreation.
-Defending life includes opposing homosexual vice and the shameful efforts to elevate this barren link to the status of life-giving marriage.
-Finally, when life is disregarded in its beginning, it is also attacked at the end as can be seen in the insistent promotion of euthanasia.
+Defending life includes opposing same-sex unions and the efforts to elevate this barren link to the status of life-giving marriage.
+Finally, when life is disregarded in its beginning, it is also attacked at its end as can be seen in the insistent promotion of euthanasia.